Near-maxima of the two-dimensional Discrete Gaussian Free Field

 \section{Introduction}

 Recent years have witnessed considerable progress in the understanding of extremal behavior of logarithmically correlated spatial random processes.
 A canonical example among these is the two-dimensional Discrete Gaussian Free Field (DGFF).
-In its $\Z^2$-based version, this is a centered Gaussian process $\{h^V_x\colon x\in V\}$, for non-empty $V\subsetneq\Z^2$, with covariances given by
+In its $\Z^2$-based version, this is a centered Gaussian process $\{h^V_x\colon x\in V\}$ indexed by vertices in a (non-empty) set $V\subsetneq\Z^2$ with covariances

-where $G^V$ is the Green function of the simple random walk; i.e., with $G^V(x,y)$ given as the expected number of visits to~$y$ of the walk started at~$x$ before exiting~$V$.
+where $G^V$ is the Green function of the simple random walk.
+In the normalization that we use, $G^V(x,y)$ is the expected number of visits to~$y$ of the walk started at~$x$ and killed upon its first exit from~$V$.

-We will focus on the asymptotic properties of $h^{D_N}$, where $\{D_N\}_{N\ge1}$ is a sequence of lattice domains that arise, more or less through scaling by~$N$, from a nice continuum domain~$D\subseteq\R^2$.
-The existence of the limiting law of the centered maximum, $\max_{x\in D_N}h^{D_N}_x-m_N$, where the centering sequence is given by
+We will focus on the asymptotic properties of $h^{D_N}$ in a sequence of lattice domains $\{D_N\}_{N\ge1}$ arising, more or less, through scaling by~$N$, from a nice continuum domain $D\subseteq\R^2$.
+Here the existence of a limit law for $\max_{x\in D_N}h^{D_N}_x-m_N$, with the centering sequence given by